 Luxury Zanzibar Holiday

-One of the downsides of being small and exclusive is that bookings must be made quite far in advance.
+- One of the downsides of being small and exclusive is that bookings must be made quite far in advance.
 The high season runs from July to October, with a spike again from January to March.
-During these times, it can be hard to find availability, especially if you’re looking for a longer stay.
+It can be hard to find availability during these times, especially if you’re looking for a longer stay.
 Longer stays, however, often mean substantial discounts (up to a third off for bookings of a week or more).

-Combo beach and safari holidays are also very popular and a number of resorts have sister lodges on mainland Tanzania.
-These often offer excellent all-inclusive deals, covering the full Big Five African safari experience, flight transfers and kicking back on the beach.
+- Combo beach and safari holidays are also very popular, and several resorts have sister lodges in mainland Tanzania.
+These often offer excellent all-inclusive deals, covering the full Big Five African safari experience, flight transfers, and kicking back on the beach.

-Cards are usually accepted for extra activities or excursions, but it’s a good idea to carry some US dollars in cash to cover any sundries and tips.
-Visas can be acquired at the airport on arrival, but get them in advance and you’ll avoid the queues.
+- Cards are usually accepted for extra activities or excursions, but carrying some US dollars in cash is a good idea to cover any sundries and tips.
+Visas can be acquired at the airport on arrival, but get them in advance, and you’ll avoid the queues.
 Flight transfers may or may not be included in your package – something to keep in mind as returns to Mafia or Pemba can add $300 to the bill.
-The flights, however, are a highlight in themselves and a wonderful opportunity to see the azure archipelago from the air.
+The flights, however, are a highlight in themselves and an excellent opportunity to see the azure archipelago from the air.